What Is Motivation Psychology And How Does It Help You?

 - Persistence - There may be activation, but if you give up when challenges arise, then the task likely won’t reach completion.
 Persistence in finding a job could be to continue sending out applications despite rejection.
 For dating, this might mean trying to meet someone new if your previous date did not go well.

 - Intensity - This can involve the level of effort you put in.
 A job seeker may fill out applications occasionally, or at every chance they get.
 A high-intensity dater might bounce back from a bad date and find another one quickly, while a low-intensity dater might lie low for a bit after rejection.
-The higher-intensity person can be more goal-directed and likely to meet their goal sooner.
+The higher-intensity person tends to be more goal-directed and likely to meet their goal sooner.

 How therapy can help you with intrinsic motivation and extrinsic motivation

 If you can't find the motivation to accomplish your goals, an online therapist may be able to help.
 A licensed professional can teach you ways to keep yourself motivated and improve your well-being.
-If there is a reason why you're not motivated, such as an event in the past, a habit, or a mindset, they can help you cope and teach you how to live in the present to achieve positive outcomes.
+If there is a reason why you're not motivated, such as an event in the past, a habit, or a mindset, they can help you gain more complete understanding and teach you how to live in the present to achieve positive outcomes.
 Cognitive-behavioral therapy is often incredibly effective for breaking old habits like procrastination and fostering healthier practices.

 Online cognitive behavioral therapy can be as effective as in-person therapy in treating a wide array of mental health concerns, according to long-term studies.
 In addition, for those struggling with motivation, it’s often easier to attend online therapy sessions from the comfort of home than to go to physical appointments at a therapist’s office.
 The flexibility and accessibility of online therapy can make it an excellent choice for anyone seeking professional help with motivation and other mental health challenges.